“Is today a stable day?” Andrea (Andi) would ask. Ben and I would smile and be glad on the days that we could say yes.

 The intake nurse asked Andi’s mom question after question, revealing her bipolar and schizophrenia diagnoses her medications and her recent stay in a recovery unit.
 Even in excruciating pain, Andi's mom had an insatiable need for attention and a knack for creating ciaos.
 She stirred up a story convincing the nurses that her husband was an unfit parent and shouldn’t be left alone caring for her baby.
 After demanding that someone bring Andi to the hospital, the police were called in for an interview and eventually tasked with an infant welfare check.

 The police arrived at the trailer and assuming that Andi's mom's concerns were honest.
-They stepped in with accusations regarding his care.
+They stepped in with accusations regarding his care of this child.
 Despite Andi's dad's claims that he was of sound mind and more than able to care for his infant daughter, the police called in social services and Andi was swiftly taken away and placed in a temporary foster home.

 A week or so later, Child Serviced discovered that her care was once again lacking, an unannounced visit found Andi un-kept and un-cared for.
 Matted hair, formula stained clothes, an unchanged diaper, and a moldy formula bottle forced her social worker to remove her immediately and seek other arrangements.